Content Marketing

 19. Whitepaper – we just called those papers.
 They only came in white.

-I think most companies still struggle with simple branding or graduating from a crappy website, never mind a hybrid accelerated earned media campaign whose velocity is amplified by humanized engagement.
+I think most companies struggle with simple branding or graduating from a crappy website, never mind a hybrid accelerated earned media campaign whose velocity is amplified by humanized engagement.

 In all honesty, I suppose I’m guilty, too.
 I have a new media agency, not a marketing firm.
 It’s truly more of an inbound marketing agency… but I gambled that there will always be new media, but inbound might be replaced by some stupid new term like acute.